Two basic ideas motivate my research

 Project in progress: When the sorting hat sorts randomly: A natural experiment on culture (with Joan Ricart-Huguet).

-Tankard, M., & Paluck, E.L. (under review).
-The effect of a Supreme Court decision on social norms and personal attitudes regarding gay marriage.
+Tankard, M., & Paluck, E.L. (in press).
+The effect of a supreme court decision regarding gay marriage on social norms and personal attitudes.
+Psychological Science.

 Paluck, E.L.
 Shepherd, H., & Aronow, P. (2016).
 Changing climates of conflict: A social network driven experiment in 56 schools.
 Proceedings of the National Academy of Sciences.